Actions

 ptr_Spindash: dc.w SonAni_Spindash-Ani_Sonic ;1F

-The ;1F comment after it is again an index in the table.
-If you were to enumerate all of the lines in this table, starting at zero, this new line would be the $1Fth line.
-Notice that at index 2 is the rolling animation that we are currently using, and at index 9 is the warping one that it used before we fixed it!
+Notice that the hex number commented on the side is an index in the table.
+If you were to number each line in the list you just added to in hex, starting at zero, those would be the numbers for those lines.
+As such, the ;1F comment after it indicates that this new line would become the $1Fth line.
+Notice that at index 2 is the rolling animation that we are currently using.

 Once that's done, locate SonAni_Float4:.
 You'll see this: